executablebooks/meta/docs/tools.md

 only if the notebook had been modified in a way that may alter its code cell outputs.

-## Markdown-it-py
+### Markdown-it-py

 ([link to documentation](https://markdown-it-py.readthedocs.io))

-> Markdown parser done right.
+> A markdown parser done right.
 Fast and easy to extend.

 `markdown-it-py` is a Python port of the very popular [markdown-it](https://github.com/markdown-it/markdown-it) package.
 Its goal is to remain as close as possible to the `markdown-it` API and plugin spec.